SMB vs Enterprise: Where to Focus Your Outbound Sales in 2026 for Maximum Growth

 This means from a growth perspective, SMB sales is often a continuous hunt to replace churned accounts, while enterprise sales is about land-and-expand and long-term farming.

-As you can see, selling SMB vs selling enterprise requires completely different mindsets.
-It’s not just “small deal vs big deal” – it’s a different cadence, content, and skill set.
+Selling SMB vs selling enterprise requires completely different mindsets, teams, and motions.
 Many companies even organize separate commercial vs enterprise sales teams to specialize in each approach.

 Here’s a comparison of key metrics and economics between enterprise and SMB sales: